On the Linear Programming Model for Dynamic Stochastic Matching and Its Application to Pricing: Introduction

-While existing studies focus on developing near-optimal matching policies using these LPs, our contribution lies in understanding how the optimal cost function $c(\boldsymbol{\lambda})$ varies as a function of the arrival rate, which is a crucial aspect of solving the pricing problem \eqref{equ:gn}.
-This, to our best knowledge, has not been covered in existing studies where arrival rates are typically treated as fixed inputs.
+In this paper, we utilize the cost-minimizing LP proposed by \citet{aouad2022dynamic} to model the lower-level matching cost, which provides a lower bound on the optimal cost of the MDP.
+While existing studies primarily focus on developing near-optimal matching policies using these LPs, our contribution lies in characterizing how the optimal cost function varies with the arrival rates.
+This is a crucial aspect of understanding and solving the upper-level pricing problem.
+To the best of our knowledge, this has not been addressed in prior work, where arrival rates are typically treated as fixed inputs.
+We now summarize our main results as follows.

-With infinite patience (as in the LP formulation of \citealt{eom2024batching}), it can be shown that $c(\boldsymbol{\lambda})$ is convex, making the pricing problem \eqref{equ:gn} a well-behaved concave maximization.
-However, when limited patience is taken into account, characterizing $c(\boldsymbol{\lambda})$ becomes highly nontrivial.
-As we will show in Section~\ref{sec:prelim}, $\boldsymbol{\lambda}$ appears in both the coefficients and the right-hand sides of the LP constraints, departing from known results in classical parametric LP literature \citep{gal1972multiparametric, adler1992geometric}.
-This makes the pricing problem \eqref{equ:gn} non-convex in general under limited agent patience.

-Interestingly, in sharp contrast to the convexity of the optimal cost function under infinite agent patience, we find that $c(\boldsymbol{\lambda})$ often exhibits weak concavity when agent patience is limited.
-In particular, we show that weak concavity holds when there are fewer than or equal to three agent types with identical patience level.
-For an arbitrary number of agent types, (weak) concavity is more likely to hold when agents have high or similar patience, or when agents are more heterogeneous in their matching efficiencies.

-Motivated by this observation, we develop a Minorize-Maximization (MM) algorithm \citep{hunter2004tutorial}, which provides convergence guarantees for concave-minus-concave maximization problems.
-Specifically, in program \eqref{equ:gn}, the revenue term $\sum_{i\in[N]} \lambda_i p_i(\lambda_i)$ is concave, and when $c(\boldsymbol{\lambda})$ also exhibits concave properties, the MM algorithm can be effectively applied.
-Our proposed MM algorithm requires little stepsize tuning, making it easy to implement.
-A case study using the Chicago ridesharing dataset demonstrates that the MM algorithm significantly outperforms the projected gradient-based method, achieving both shorter running times and better optimality.
-Moreover, while the performance of the projected gradient method is highly sensitive to step-size tuning, the MM algorithm delivers consistently robust results, making it a compelling choice for solving such pricing problems in practice.